Frank S. Besson Jr.: Amtrak

-Personal life
+Personal life and death

 Besson married Nancy Sessions Morris in 1935.
 They had three sons.
-After her death in 1974, he married Beatrice Veronica (O'Boyle) George, who had four children from her first marriage.
+After his wife's death in 1974, Besson married Beatrice Veronica (O'Boyle) George, who had four children from her first marriage.
 His second wife died of a cerebral hemorrhage in 1978.

-In 1980, Besson married Frances Rogers “Betty” (Howell) Wheeler, the widow of General Earle G. Wheeler.
-After his death, Besson was buried beside his parents and his first two wives at the West Point Cemetery on July 19, 1985.
+In 1980, Besson married Frances Rogers "Betty" (Howell) Wheeler, the widow of General Earle G. Wheeler.

+On 15 July 1985, Besson died of cancer at Walter Reed Army Medical Center.
+He was buried beside his parents and his first two wives at the West Point Cemetery on 19 July 1985.
+Betty Wheeler resumed using her first husband's name and was buried with him at Arlington National Cemetery in 2004.

+Legacy

+In 1985 the United States Army ordered the USAV General Frank S. Besson Jr. the lead ship of the General Frank S. Besson-class of Roll-on/roll-off support vessels.
+In 1988 the ship was christened by Frances Rogers Wheeler, Besson's third wife.

+In 1986 Besson was inducted into the Army Aviation Hall of Fame.